Prosthetic Ear Maker

 Can your body reject a prosthetic in the same way that it can reject a transplant?

-Asked by Mango over 11 years ago
+Asked by Mango almost 12 years ago

 Well, yes.
 But not in the same type of way a transplant would be rejected.
 Titanium screws are surgically implanted in the skull for retention purposes.
 Hardware is attached to the prosthetic ear (either magnets or clips).
 This is how the ear connects to the head.
 Unfortunately, it is common for the implants (in the skull) to be rejected.
 In that case, it is removed and another implant may be placed elsewhere.
 Sometimes, surgeons put in an extra implant in anticipation of one of them rejecting, so there will still be enough surviving implants that the ear will attach securely.